arquillian/arquillian-extension-spring/README.md

         // registers context load listener
         servletContext.addListener(new ContextLoaderListener(new AnnotationConfigWebApplicationContext()));

-        // adds a dispatch servlet, the servlet will be configured from root web app context ServletRegistration.Dynamic servletConfig = servletContext.addServlet("employee",
+        // adds a dispatch servlet, the servlet will be configured from the created application context ServletRegistration.Dynamic servletConfig = servletContext.addServlet("employee",
                 new DispatcherServlet(webContext));
         servletConfig.setLoadOnStartup(1);